German occupation of the Baltic states during World War II: Under German rule

 Germans immediately initiated anti-Jewish persecution by deploying its mobile death squads, the Einsatzgruppen.
 The remainder of the Baltic peoples were deemed by the Nazis to be "a dying race" that needed to be "replaced by a more dynamic people", meaning Germans.
 The main Nazi plan for the colonization of conquered territories in the east, referred to as Generalplan Ost, called for the wholesale deportation of some two thirds of the native population from the territories of the Baltic states in the event of a German victory.
 The remaining third were either to be exterminated in situ, used as slave labour, or Germanized if deemed sufficiently "Aryan", while hundreds of thousands of German settlers were to be moved into the conquered territories.
 As Adolf Hitler explained in a conference on 16 July 1941, the Baltic states were to be annexed to Germany at the earliest possible moment, and some Nazi ideologists suggested renaming Estonia as Peipusland and Latvia as Dünaland and integrating them as German provinces.
 During the course of the war, the main thrust of Nazi racial policies was directed against the Jews, not so much the majority Baltic peoples.

 Towards the end of the war, once it became clear that Germany would be defeated, many Balts and Estonians joined the Germans once again.
-It was hoped that by engaging in such a war the Baltic countries would be able to attract Western support for the cause of independence from the USSR.
-In Latvia an underground nationalist Central Council of Latvia was formed on August 13, 1943.
-An analogous body, the Supreme Committee for the Liberation of Lithuania, emerged on November 25, 1943.
-On March 23, 1944, the underground National Committee of the Estonian Republic was founded.
+It was hoped that by engaging in such a war, the Baltic countries would be able to attract Western support for the cause of independence from the USSR.
+In Latvia, an underground nationalist Central Council of Latvia was formed on 13 August 1943.
+An analogous body, the Supreme Committee for the Liberation of Lithuania, emerged on 25 November 1943.
+On 23 March 1944, the underground National Committee of the Estonian Republic was founded.